 FSC – Forest Stewardship Council.

+Group scheme: This is a collection of organisations/individuals/ businesses of restricted size who are members of the scheme.
+Members sign up to group scheme rules which they agree to abide by.
+The group scheme is run by a group scheme manager who oversees the certification process with each member.

+A group scheme includes both chain of custody and forest management certification and are developed to increase accessibility of certification for smaller organisations by reducing the costs of certification.

-Grown in Britain approved body – these are authorities or certification schemes or organisations that are approved by Grown in Britain as competent in assessing management plans to Grown in Britain Management plan requirements and include: Forestry Commission England, Forestry Commission Scotland, Forest Services Northern Ireland, FSC, Natural Resources Wales, PEFC and UKWAS,
+Grown in Britain approved body – these are authorities or certification schemes or organisations that are approved by Grown in Britain as competent in assessing management plans to Grown in Britain Management plan requirements and include: Regulatory bodies plus FSC, , PEFC and UKWAS,

 For woodlands that meet the SLIMF definition, Grown in Britain holds a list of additional approved bodies that may be restricted in scope as Grown in Britain sees fit.
 The full list of approved bodies are available on request from Grown in Britain.